Equinix launches fourth data centre in Singapore, backed by US$74m

 Businesses in Singapore can also leverage Network Edge to deploy virtual network services without upfront capital expenses for additional equipment and infrastructure, Equinix states.

 Network Edge offers customers the choice of virtual network services from multiple vendors, including the Cisco Cloud Services Router 1000v, the Juniper vSRX Virtual Firewall, Palo Alto Networks VM-Series Firewall and the Cisco SD-WAN, with additional edge devices being added soon onto Platform Equinix.

-Currently, the global footprint of Platform Equinix spans more than 200 IBX data centres across 55 markets and 25 countries, providing data centre and interconnection services for more than 9,700 businesses.
+Currently, the global footprint of Platform Equinix spans more than 200 IBX data centers across 55 markets and 25 countries, providing data center and interconnection services for more than 9,700 businesses.

-In Asia-Pacific, Equinix has 46 IBX data centres across key countries including Australia, China, Hong Kong, Indonesia, Japan and Singapore.
+In Asia-Pacific, Equinix has 46 IBX data centers across key countries including Australia, China, Hong Kong, Indonesia, Japan and Singapore.

 Equinix Asia-Pacific president Jeremy Deutsch says, “Asia-Pacific is paving the way for smart cities as the pace of digital transformation continues to accelerate.

 “At Equinix, we are dedicated to supporting this development by connecting people and businesses at the digital edge through our interconnection solutions.